jhrcook/CoreMLDemoApp/README.md

 **Overview of the process**

 1. Create an R script that scrapes the plant names from [World of Succulents](https://worldofsucculents.com/browse-succulents-scientific-name).
-2. Create a shell script that uses [Google Images Download](https://github.com/hardikvasa/google-images-download) to download the images to a directory called "data/" and each plant has a subdirectory.
+2. Create a shell script that uses ['googliser'](https://github.com/teracow/googliser) to download the images to a directory called "images/" and each plant has a subdirectory.
 3. Use TransorFlow to retrain an image classifier with my new data set.
-4. Use the `core-ml` python package to convert the TensorFlow model into one that can be imported into Xcode for CoreML
+4. Use the `core-ml` python package to convert the TensorFlow model into one that can be imported into Xcode for CoreML.

+**Current Status**

+* I have made the web-scraping script and created a list of over 1,500 succulents.
+* I have ['googliser'](https://github.com/teracow/googliser) funcitoning and a job-array submission system to parrallelize the process for each plant.
+* [Here](./practice_plant_recognition.md), I have demonstrated the feasibility of the workflow using a sample of 5 plants.

 # Work-flow